ilmhubca/coding-for-beginners-2024/docs/index.md

 Please install the following software before the first class.
 If you face any issues, we will sort them out in the first class insha Allah.

-- **Python**: If you are on Windows or Mac, go to the bottom of the [Python downloads page](https://www.python.org/downloads/release/python-3130/) where the heading says "Files".
-Download and install the file that says "Windows installer (64-bit)" for Windows or "macOS 64-bit universal2 installer" for Mac.
+- **Python**: If you are on Windows or Mac, go to the bottom of the [Python downloads page](https://www.python.org/downloads/release/python-3130/) where the heading says *Files*.
+Download and install the file that says *Windows installer (64-bit)* for Windows or *macOS 64-bit universal2 installer* for Mac.
 - **Visual Studio Code**: Download the installer from [here](https://code.visualstudio.com/Download) and install it.
 This is the code editor we will be using in the course.

 ## Course Schedule
-The classes will be on Saturdays and Wednesdays from 5:30 PM to 7:00 PM.
+The classes will be on Saturdays from 5:30 PM to 7:00 PM and Wednesdays from 7:15 PM to 8:45 PM.
-The Wednesday time is tentative and may change based on discussions with the participants.
 Below is the day-wise schedule for the course:

 - 16 November 2024, Saturday